top of page

 "Wild Pigs" Musical Piece by Daniel Janke (2024)

 Background: The story begins!
 This poster was inspired by these 2012 remarks about medical jargon by the then University of Alberta Dean of Science Jonathan Schaeffer explaining how jargon influenced him to become a computing scientist rather than a physician.
 “I read the papers and they were all full of this jargon.
 I don’t want to offend anyone, but there is a lot of jargon in medicine.
 And it wasn’t fun for me".
 Potentially now everyone with a large language model AI app on their cell phone has access to quality medical information, but there needs to be an effort to reduce medical jargon to make it useful.
 This common language will also have the effect of merging large medical challenges with large challenges of humanity in general.
 In all the individual great challenges of life it helps to know what the long range plan is and what model one is aiming for.
-In xenotransplantation - pig to human transplants - if one follows Einstein’s advice to keep things “as simple as possible, but not simpler” then one opts for the three gene edit pig in the human decedent model without bilateral nephrectomy.
+In xenotransplantation - pig to human transplants - if one follows Einstein’s advice to keep things “as simple as possible, but not simpler” then one opts for one gene edited pig in the human decedent model without bilateral nephrectomy.
 However, simplicity is best only for the overall design of the experiment.
 For analysis the opposite is true, the Tom Sawyer “as complicated as possible” deep phenotyping approach to the immune system is best to detect even the most subtle signs of rejection, so that immunosuppression can be optimized.
 In immunosuppression planning, artificial intelligence analysis can be employed and there again the more nuanced and multifaceted it is the better. iBox analysis (Loupy et al.) is similarly complex and benefits from that complexity.

 Methods: It is important to note that this whole plan can work without specialized medical AI models for the 24 individual challenges.
 The medical insights noted in the recent Eric Topol video are from the regular model of ChatGPT everyone is using.
 If one can attain agreement on these parameters for xenotransplantation, then this same general approach may be used for all the other 23 big challenges of humanity in the all inclusive list, a concept first suggested by computing scientist Marcus Hutter, described at the beginning of this recent video: 1.
 Human aggression, 2.
 Nuclear war, 3.
 Climate emergency, 4.
 Systemic racism, 5.
 Pandemics, 6.
 Neocolonialism, 7.
 AI alignment, 8.
 Energy, 9.
 Avatars, 10.
 Water scarcity, 11.
 Asteroids, 12.
 Nanotechnology, 13.
 Biodiversity, 14.
 Environment, 15.
 Resource depletion, 16.
 Solar winds, 17.
 Behavioural biology, 18.
 Financial crisis, 19.
 Genetic engineering, 20.
 Ideology, 21.
 Complexity fragility, 22.
 Unknown unknowns, 23.
 Other.
 Overall one can imagine humanity solving many of these individual challenges and aiming toward an equitable near Star Trek world.
 Gene Roddenberry would be proud!